reisir/swatchbar/README.md

 	   I'll wait for a cease and desist.
  * [x] Comment the code for once
  * [x] Revise instructions.inc
- * [ ] Move the plus/minus +/- signs in settings.inc around the option.
-	* Like this: - WIDTH +
  * [x] Test if relative addresses work for github readme.md
 	* Hey it works :D
- * [x] Move alignment.inc MouseActions to bangs.inc
-    * Used a MeterStyle, they work better